12 Foodie Hotels That Will Delight Your Taste Buds

 Couple dining in a restaurant (Photo: Shutterstock)

-Choosing a hotel for your vacation is about so much more than just finding a place to sleep and take a shower.
-These days, many of the best family resorts in the U.S. are culinary destinations in and of themselves, often boasting critically acclaimed restaurants and on-site gardens that produce the freshest ingredients.
+Food is a huge part of my family’s overall vacation experience.
+For us, choosing the right hotel is about so much more than just finding a place to sleep and take a shower.
+And we’re not alone: These days, many of the best family resorts in the U.S. are culinary destinations in and of themselves, often boasting critically acclaimed restaurants and onsite gardens that produce the freshest ingredients.
 At these foodie hotels, the food is a big part of the appeal.

 If you’re the kind of traveler who thinks as much about what you’re going to eat as what you’re going to actually do on vacation, here are the top foodie hotels and resorts in the U.S. that are a dream come true for culinary connoisseurs like you.